Crossover Volunteer Ghana [CVG]

 • 24/7 in-country support

-• Donation to our orphan project
+• Donation to our project for vulnerable children

 • Administrative expenses